MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-microsoft-sharepoint.md

 The SharePoint Integration Pack performs actions on behalf of a user who can access your SharePoint domain.
 The IP authenticates with SharePoint as this user in two modes:

-1. Basic Auth (default, supports both SharePoint Online and SharePoint OnPrem).
+- Basic Auth (default, supports both SharePoint Online and SharePoint OnPrem).
-2. Modern Auth (aka.
-OAuth) using AAD (applicable only for SharePoint Online).
+- Modern Auth (also known as OAuth) using Azure AD (applicable only for SharePoint Online).